House of Orange-Nassau: Net worth

 Unlike other royal houses, there has always been a separation in the Netherlands between what was owned by the state and used by the House of Orange in their offices as monarch, or previously, stadtholder, and the personal investments and fortune of the House of Orange.

 As monarch, the King or Queen has use of, but not ownership of, the Huis ten Bosch as a residence and Noordeinde Palace as a work palace.
 In addition, the Royal Palace of Amsterdam is also at the disposal of the monarch (although it is only used for state visits and is open to the public when not in use for that purpose).
-Soestdijk Palace was sold to priate investors in 2017.
+Soestdijk Palace was sold to private investors in 2017.

 The crown jewels, comprising the crown, orb and sceptre, Sword of State, royal banner, and ermine mantle have been placed in the Crown Property Trust.
 The trust also holds the items used on ceremonial occasions, such as the carriages, table silver, and dinner services.
 The Royal House is also exempt from income, inheritance, and personal tax.

-The House of Orange has long had the reputation of being one of the wealthier royal houses in the world, largely due to their business investments in Royal Dutch Shell, Philips Electronics company, KLM-Royal Dutch Airlines, and the Holland-America Line.
+The House of Orange has long had the reputation of being one of the wealthier royal houses in the world, largely due to their business investments in Royal Dutch Shell, Philips electronics company, KLM-Royal Dutch Airlines, and the Holland-America Line.
 How significant these investments are is a matter of conjecture, as their private finances, unlike their public stipends as monarch, are not open to public scrutiny.

 As late as 2001, the fortune of the Royal Family was estimated by various sources (Forbes magazine) at $3.2 billion.
 Most of the wealth was reported to come from the family's longstanding stake in the Royal Dutch/Shell Group.
 At one time, the Oranges reportedly owned as much as 25% of the oil company; their stake is in 2001 was estimated at a minimum of 2%, worth $2.7 billion on the May 21 cutoff date for the Billionaires issue.
 The family also was estimated to have a 1% stake in financial services firm ABN-AMRO.

 The royal family's fortune seems to have been hit by declines in real estate and equities after 2008.
 They were also rumored to have lost up to $100 million when Bernard Madoff's Ponzi scheme collapsed, though the royal house denies the allegations.
 In 2009, Forbes estimated Queen Beatrix's wealth at US$300 million.
 This could also have been due to splitting the fortune between Queen Beatrix and her 3 sisters, as there is no right of the eldest to inherit the whole property.
-A surge in export revenue, recovery in real estate and strong stock market have helped steady royal family's fortunes, but uncertainty over the new government and future austerity measures needed to bring budget deficits in line may dampen future prospects.
+A surge in export revenue, recovery in real estate and strong stock market have helped steady the royal family's fortunes, but uncertainty over the new government and future austerity measures needed to bring budget deficits in line may dampen future prospects.
 In July 2010, Forbes magazine estimated her net worth at $200 million This estimate was unchanged in April 2011.